mehmetalici/problems-vs-algorithms/README.md

 The efficiency of the algorithm was demonstrated with tests, namely in problem_3_test.py.

+### Problem 4: Dutch National Flag Problem
+#### Description:
+Given an input array consisting on only 0, 1, and 2, sort the array in a single traversal.
+You're not allowed to use any sorting function that Python provides.

+#### Expected Time Complexity
+O(n)

 ## Acknowledgements
 The project is developed as a part of the Data Structures & Algorithms course offered by Udacity.